rocketacademy/basics-sl-docs/day08-document-object-model/README.md

 * This `result` variable's value is then printed into the grey output box, selected using the `output` variable.
 * At the end, we reset what's typed in the input field for the convenience of users keying in new inputs.

-**Question 5:** Demonstrate all of the code below this question using the starter code.
+**Question 5:** Demonstrate all of the code below this question using the starter code home page.
 Let's create a "Click Me!" button next to the original Submit button.
 We will attach an event listener to it.
 What does the button do?

 **Answer 5:** You may want to break this question up, to get different students to explain the code snippet 1 student per line.
 The gist is we now have a button that randomly sets a new background color to the original white container.
 Sequentially: